-Referee's Decision, May 23, 2011, at 2.
+Referee's Decision, June 29, 2012, at 1-2.
 Accordingly, the claimant's appeal was dismissed.

-Claimant sought review of this decision and on August 18, 2011 a majority of the members of the Board of Review issued a brief decision affirming the referee's dismissal of claimant's appeal and adopting the Decision of the Referee as its own.
-The Member Representing Labor dissented - indicating that he would allow an appeal on the repayment issue.
-Thereafter, on September 16, 2011, claimant filed a timely pro-se complaint for judicial review in the Sixth Division District Court.
+Claimant sought review of this decision and on August 23, 2012 the Board of Review unanimously issued a brief decision affirming the Referee's dismissal of claimant's appeal and adopting the Decision of the Referee as its own.
+Thereafter, on September 5, 2012, claimant filed a pro-se complaint for judicial review in the Sixth Division District Court.